 Theodore F. Taraschi, PhD is the Vice President for Research of Thomas Jefferson University and Professor and Vice Chair for Education in the Department of Pathology, Anatomy and Cell Biology at the Jefferson Medical College at Thomas Jefferson University.
 As Vice President for Research, Dr. Taraschi has operational, planning and financial responsibility for the compliance and administration components of the research endeavors within Thomas Jefferson University.
-He oversees the offices of Animal Resources, Human Research, Research Administration, Research Planning, and Technology Transfer and Business Development.
+He oversees the offices of Animal Resources, Human Research, Office of Technology Transfer and Business Development, Research Administration, Research Administration Center of Excellence and Research Planning.

 Vice President for Research